Rafaseoanes/trascenderglobal-challenge/README.md

 ### Step 1 - Start the Fronted `npm start`

-Run `npm start` in the terminal
+Run `npm install` in the terminal to install dependencies Run `npm start` in the terminal

 Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.